hiteshsai/DocumentIdentification-AutoFill/README.md

 # DocumentIdentification-AutoFill
-Captures the text and put data in the required fields.
+Main Aim : Captures the text and put data in the required fields.

 Step-1 :